moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/README.md

   <img width="360" src="KCNA-logo.jpeg">
 </p>

-- Note: A documentation of notes & useful used to prepare for the KCNA.
+- Note: A documentation of notes & useful resources used to prepare for the KCNA.
 Feel free to share them :)

 ## Exam Brief